grery/stitch/README.md

 ```

 The app WILL NOT retrieve anything in its current state because the server side isn't CORS enabled and it isn't configured correctly.
 With more time I could get around this by standing up a local backend, enabling CORS and configuring it correctly.
 I don't have that time.
-The client call error message is "[Network error]: ServerParseError: Unexpected end of JSON input" because of the aforementioned configuration resulting in the server side returning an empty response.
+The client call error message is ```[Network error]: ServerParseError: Unexpected end of JSON inpu``` because of the aforementioned configuration resulting in the server side returning an empty response.